akvilary/sqlconstructor/README.md

 But it is possible:
 - include SqlCols, SqlVals and SqlEnum instances in query dict (in release >= 1.0.39).
-- create query query by dict with duplicate headers if headers are SqlSectionHeader class instances (in release >= 1.0.40).
+- create query by dict with duplicate headers if headers are SqlSectionHeader class instances (in release >= 1.0.40).
 See example below.
 ```python
 from sqlconstructor import SqlQuery, SqlVals, SqlSectionHeader